SyojirouHaraguchiJapan/Arduino_STM32-How-to-know-more-detail-at-Fault-occur./README.md

 # Arduino_STM32 How to know more detail at Fault occur.
 ## 1. Additional control and data register
+Registers

  For distribute Fault processing by cause,  there is special registers as below.

-Registers
 - 4.4.9 System handler control and state register (SCB_SHCSR) at p140-141 of PM0056.\
 Partial list
   - Bit 18 USGFAULTENA: Usage fault enable bit, set to 1 to enable.
   - Bit 17 BUSFAULTENA: Bus fault enable bit, set to 1 to enable.
   - Bit 16 MEMFAULTENA: Memory management fault enable bit, set to 1 to enable.

+ For check cause and detail, there is special registers as below.
 - 4.4.10 Configurable fault status register (SCB_CFSR) at p142-145 of PM0056. \
 Partial list
   - Bit 16 UNDEFINSTR: Undefined instruction usage fault.